mrsaemir/no-headache-django/README.md

   - automatic docker-compose.yaml creation
   - automatic deploy function and docker swarm deploy.yaml file which helps you deploy your newly created application using nginx, gunicorn and docker swarm.

-# Features:
+# Features

-  - NO-HEADACHE-DJANGO automatically detects your project structure and build appropriate docker-compose.yaml and deploy.yaml(swarm) file.
+  - NO-HEADACHE-DJANGO automatically detects your project structure and builds appropriate docker-compose.yaml and deploy.yaml(swarm) file.
   - NO-HEADACHE-DJANGO supports almost all of the popular databases including postgres and mysql.

 It Also does:
-  - Automatically creation of README.me, git, .gitignore and requirements.txt files if needed.
+  - Automatic creation of README.me, git, .gitignore and requirements.txt files if needed.
   - Tools for easily managing your application during development.

 > NO-HEADACHE-DJANGO is created for developers
-> who want their project working under on any machine
+> who want their project working on any machine
 > without any problems but don't want to learn stuff
 > like Docker or deployment processes.
 > This will help them deploy almost any django project
 > in seconds. easy and reliable.

-### Tech
+### REQUIREMENTS

 NO-HEADACHE-DJANGO is specially designed for ubuntu systems and needs python >= 3 to run, but remember you need to install your desired versin of python if you are willing to create a project using that version.